How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 13: Maintain Your Certification

-To remain eligible to practice, you must maintain your credentials through continuing education units (CEUs) and periodic assessments.
-Failing to do so can lead to the loss of your license.
+You must continue to meet the requirements of your credentials through continuing education units (CEUs) and periodic assessments to be able to practice.
+Not doing this can result in the loss of one’s license.

 Is Respiratory Therapy the Right Career for You?